markgordon22/MAKE-YOUR-MARK/README.md

 * Website has 4 members/users of the gym who give great feedback of their time at the gym.
 This will encourage users to sign up.

 User Story 5:
-I want to view read an **about** section to give me a brief understanding of the gym service.
+I want to view read an **about** section to give me a brief description of the gym service.

 * Website has an about section giving a good description of the personal trainers, location of the gym and its ethos for users to read.